Building Stories, Building Hope at Lucile Packard Children’s Hospital Stanford

 May 9, 2017

 Barry Fleisher knows a thing or two about follow-up.
 In his 15-year career as a neonatologist specializing in newborn intensive care at Lucile Packard Children’s Hospital Stanford, he helped develop a high-risk infant follow-up program.
 The program recognized that the end of each baby’s hospital stay was the beginning of the rest of his or her life, and made sure that infants and children grew and developed healthily after they left the hospital.

 After retiring in 2003, Fleisher focused on another passion, photography.
 Attracted to the idea of capturing beauty in hidden places and telling stories through a series of work, he wound up in places where he genuinely enjoyed being, whether it was a coastal fishing village on the Peninsula or the bustling streets of San Francisco.

 It was serendipity when he realized his former home, the Lucile Packard Children’s Hospital Stanford, was expanding.
-Scheduled for opening in 2017, the new Lucile Packard Children’s Hospital Stanford expansion project more than doubles the size of the existing facility, adding 521,000 sq. ft. and allowing the hospital to meet increased demand for pediatric and obstetric care as the Bay Area population grows.
+More than doubling the size of the current facility with an added 521,000 sq. ft., the expanded facility allows the hospital to meet increased demand for pediatric and obstetric care.ation grows.
 Returning to document the work at the institution he cares for so deeply, Fleisher began to photograph construction progress once a week at the project starting in March 2014.